mlflow/mlflow/docs/source/models.rst

 Example: Saving an XGBoost model in MLflow format
 *************************************************
-In this example, we begin by training and saving a gradient boosted tree model using the XGBoost library.
-Next, we define a wrapper class around the XGBoost model that conforms to MLflow's ``python_function`` :ref:`inference API <pyfunc-inference-api>`.
+This example begins by training and saving a gradient boosted tree model using the XGBoost library.
+Next, it defines a wrapper class around the XGBoost model that conforms to MLflow's ``python_function`` :ref:`inference API <pyfunc-inference-api>`.
 Then, using the wrapper class and the saved XGBoost model, we construct an MLflow model that performs inference using the gradient boosted tree.
-Finally, we load the MLflow model in ``python_function`` format and use it to evaluate test data.
+Finally, it loads the MLflow model in ``python_function`` format and uses it to evaluate test data.

 .. code:: python